coffeei/HTTPTester/README.md

 ### threads
 the threads count you want to execute
 ### intervalSecd
-the  interval time in each thread
+the  interval time of the request in each thread
 ### logResult
 whether log the execute result,use true or false
+### connectionRequestTimeout
+connectionRequestTimeout with the apache http client
+### connectTimeout
+connectTimeout  with the apache http client
+### socketTimeout
+socketTimeout  with the apache http client
+### maxTotalConnection
+maxTotalConnection  with the apache http client
+### maxPerRouteConnection
+maxPerRouteConnection  with the apache http client